senankponjosuekpodekon/event-calendar/eventCalendar/readme.md

 -   TaildwindCss

 ## Considerations
-As mentionned previously, the base project is configured to manage easily your to-do tasks.
+As mentionned previously, the base project is configured to manage easily your Agenda.

 ## Organisation
-This project is made up one part: it contains the containers, views, routes, two stores and the use of the store: one to manage the to do tasks, one to manage the authentification.
+This project is made up one part: it contains the containers, views, routes, three stores and the use of the store: one to manage the to do tasks, one to manage the authentification and one to calendar.

 ## Getting started
 Firt, you will have to clone the project from github.

-Then, move into the "Todo/" folder
+Then, move into the "eventCalendar/" folder

 ### Frontend part